-In August 1953, Rev. Thomas D Howard was called as pastor of The Mount Enon Missionary Baptist Church.
-Under Rev. Howard’s leadership there was continued growth in the church membership.
+In August of 1953, Rev. Thomas D. Howard was called to serve as the pastor of the Mount Enon Missionary Baptist Church.
+Under Rev. T. D. Howard’s leadership, there was continued growth in the church membership.
 Many new programs and circles were introduced.
-Rev. Howard was always observing the congregation to see how he would enhance their knowledge of the word of God.
-He was the pastor of all, but it seemed that God gave them special love for the youth and seniors of the church.
+Rev. T. D. Howard was always observing the congregation to see how he could enhance their knowledge concerning the Word of God.
+He was the pastor of all, but it seemed that God gave him a special love for the youth and seniors of the church.
 Much was accomplished under his leadership.
-Pastor Howard purchase the United Brethren Church located at 1501 W 3 rd St. We were the first African American Congregation in the structure.

-On May 30, 1976, God once again looked upon Mt.
-Enon and saw the need for Christian growth.
-We needed new energy.
-We needed encouragement.
-We needed love.
+On May 30, 1976, God once again looked upon Mount Enon and saw the need for Christian growth, new energy, encouragement, and love.
 Our prayers were answered when God sent Rev. John F. Cunningham.
-Under the leadership of Rev. Cunningham, Mt.
-Enon achieved things that we never thought were possible.
+Under the leadership of Rev. John F. Cunningham, Mount Enon achieved things that were never thought possible.
 Pastor Cunningham passed into eternity on Saturday, July 30, 2005.

 After eighteen months without a shepherd, Rev. Dr. Harold Cottom, III became the leader of the Mount Enon Missionary Baptist Church and served for three years.